 Kyle currently works at the Boulder Country Club as the Director of Aquatic Operations.
 When not by the pool, he spends his time in the mountains skiing, climbing, backpacking, and volunteering for the National Ski Center for the Disabled (NSCD).

-Carl Diehl, Coach Girls Diving
+Rachel Kaplan, Coach Girls Diving